Elektron (company)

 Elektron is a Swedish developer and manufacturer of musical instruments founded in 1998, as well as having its headquarters, R&D and production in Gothenburg, Sweden.
 They produce mainly electronic musical instruments, but have also made effects units and software.
 Since 2012, there have been branch offices in Los Angeles and in Tokyo.

-Musicians who use Elektron instruments include Panda Bear, Timbaland, The Knife, Sophie Xeon, Depeche Mode, and Autechre.
+Musicians who use Elektron instruments include Panda Bear, Timbaland, The Knife, Sophie Xeon, Depeche Mode, 8 Bit Weapon, and Autechre.

-Product History

-The first Elektron product was an analog/digital hybrid tabletop synthesizer called the SidStation.
-Its sound engine was a Commodore 64 SID chip.
-During the years 2001-2003, Elektron released the Machinedrum (a 16-voice digital drum machine) and the Monomachine (a programmable 6-voice synthesizer using single-cycle waveforms).
-These instruments were, like the SidStation, housed in a brushed aluminum casing.

-Since then, the range of products has been extended to include the following hardware: The Model:Cycles (a beginner FM groovebox), The Digitone (an intermediate FM synthesizer groovebox), The Octatrack (a sampler), Digitakt (a sampler), Analog Keys & Analog Four (keyboard/tabletop 4-voice analog synthesizer), Analog Rytm (an 8-voice hybrid analog/digital drum machine) and Analog Heat (an 8-effects programmable analog sound processing unit).
-In 2015 Elektron released Overbridge (a software package used to integrate Elektron Analog hardware into a DAW) as a complement to the Analog range of instruments.
-In late 2016, Elektron expanded its product range by launching the Analog Drive, an 8-in-one effects drive pedal for electric guitar and bass guitar.

 Early years

 Elektron started working on its first electronic instrument in 1997.
 At the time, it was a school project, a mandatory course part of the Computer Science program at the Chalmers University of Technology in Gothenburg, Sweden.
 The three founders were Daniel Hansson, Anders Gärder and Mikael Räim.
 Hansson recalls: "There were a number of projects to choose from: build a digital landline phone, a bicycle trip computer, or a beeper.
 None of that seemed fun or challenging enough, so I suggested we build a synthesizer instead!"
 The synthesizer, called the SidStation, was initially made in a test run of ten units.
 The project was deemed commercially viable, so in 1998 a company was started to nurture it and Elektron ESI was born.
 Following the SidStation, Elektron released the Machinedrum and the Monomachine.

 When the development of the Octatrack (in 2009) began, Jonas Hillman stepped in to provide the management, structural reform, and capital needed to get the company growing.
 Since then, Jonas has been acting CEO, majority owner and business spokesperson for the company, subsequently renamed Elektron Music Machines.
 With Hillman at the helm, Elektron offices were opened in Los Angeles and Tokyo.
 The Gothenburg office remains the company headquarters.
 The product portfolio has been expanded to include music production software (Overbridge) as well as analog synthesizer hardware.